 In IMPLAN, there are four types of income that can be identified: Labor Income, household income, disposable income, and household spending.
 This article breaks down the differences and how IMPLAN data compares to government estimates.

-First off, let’s define the fours types of income.
+First off, let’s define each type of income found in IMPLAN.

 Labor Income is the sum of Employee Compensation (wages and benefits) and Proprietor Income.

 Household income represents the income from all sources received by residents, including total wages & salaries, benefits, interest, dividends, & transfer payments, less all contributions to Social Security/Medicare.
 Labor Income less payroll taxes and in-commuting income is included in household income in addition to all non-employment sources of household income.

 Disposable income is household income less personal taxes.
 Disposable Income is money that is available to be saved or spent.